 Budget

-- 22)DESNZ anticipates the contract will be for an initial period of 24 months expiring in April 2026.
-However, this may be subject to up to one additional extension of one year (ending December 2027), depending on DESNZ requirements. - 23) The maximum value of this contract shall be three million pounds (£3,000,000.00).
+17. The maximum value of this contract shall be three million pounds (£3,000,000.00).
 This does not represent a commitment to spend and DESNZ does not commit to a minimum spend over the lifetime of the contract.